 My green card expired, and I’m outside the U.S. on a temporary trip.

 If you’ve been outside of the United States for less than one year and have an expired green card, you will most likely be able to return to the U.S. as scheduled.
-But the expired green card will probably create some problems.
+But the expired green card will likely create some problems.

 Boarding a Transportation Carrier